 - The Online Services Portal guides you through a series of questions to identify what type of PAA you need – tier one, two or three.

 - Answer each question as accurately as possible.

 - Supporting information can be uploaded with your request, such as a proposed label, directions for use, or any other reference material.

-- The application form gives people the opportunity to outline the purpose of the pre-application assistance request and to identify specific questions or issues.
+- The application form gives people the opportunity to outline the purpose of the PAA request and to identify specific questions or issues.

-- You can choose to receive pre-application assistance in writing, via a videoconference or teleconference or in person at the APVMA office in Canberra.
+- You can choose to receive PAA in writing or, (for tier 2 or 3 PAAs), via a meeting held by videoconference, teleconference, or in person at the APVMA office.

 - The fee is payable at the time of making the application.

 - You may be entitled to a rebate of the fee.

 - To get the most out of your PAA provide as much detailed information as possible.

 Applications for pre-application assistance are made through the APVMA Online Services Portal.